edmundhung/workaholic-site-template/content/plugins.md

 }
 ```

 The first hook provided is `transform`.
 This is the first customisation you can apply on each entry right after the core finish parsing the source directory.
-Usage includes parsing specific file formats into JSON and inferring additional data.
+It could be used for parsing specific file formats into JSON and inferring additional data.

 The second hook provided is `derive`.
 It will be called only after the `transform` phase is completed.
-Usage would be mainly related to indexing.
+It is mainly used for indexing.
 Be aware that this hook should return new entries only.
 You are also required to provide a `namespace` in the Build object when using this hook.
 This namespace will be used to prefix the key of each entry returned.

 > It feels strange here, I know.
 The idea was trying to limit the namespace a plugin can be applied to and avoid polluting other namespaces.
 This is one of the key reasons why I wanna redesign the plugin